7001 Madison Street

 School Starts at 7:35 AM

-Click here for SMS "Happenings!"
+Click here for the SMS Calendar on Google

 Opportunities to enrich student learning, including the availability of Honors courses, foreign language offerings, problem-based learning approaches all challenge today’s learners to develop and refine the critical thinking skills they will need to become tomorrow’s leaders.
 Classes are offered to students on a trimester schedule.
 The school mascot is the Blue Devil.